hidooki/CarND-P5-VehicleDetection/writeup.md

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap sum.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from the series six test images provided with the project, with the bounding boxes then overlaid on original frame:
+Here's an example result showing the heatmap from the series six test images provided with the project:

 ![alt text][image5]